Infection Control Policy

 8.0 First Aid Kits

-We will keep basic, portable first-aid kits available in the home, office, and vehicle for treating minor cuts, scrapes, insect bites, burns, and bruises.
+We will keep basic, portable first aid kits available in the home, office, and vehicle for treating minor cuts, scrapes, insect bites, burns, and bruises.
+All kits must include a first aid instruction booklet.
 One or more first aid kits must be equipped with all items to meet ANSI 2015 Class A compliance requirements or better.
 The Infection Control Officer will inspect first aid kits regularly and replace used, missing, damaged, or expired items.

 No medication will be administered by us except for over-the-counter topical wound care.